advidepul/Git-Instruction/README.txt

 7. git log: show hisotry(versions) of repository (press q to quit)
 * git log --stat: gives statistics about which files were affected
 * git log -n 1: show most recent commit(head)'s log
+* git ls-tree --full-tree -r HEAD: lists all of the already committed files being tracked by your git repo

 Removing Files from Repository
 1. git rm <fileName>: will remove <fileName> from both staging area and working directory